Mission and Purpose

 - Small group study rooms (maximum occupancy of four) are available on a first-come, first-served basis.

 - Large group study room (maximum occupancy 12) is available for reservations to groups of students, faculty or staff.
 When no reservations are present, the room is available on a first-come-first-served basis.

 - Preference will be given to student groups of two or more.

-- Time limit is three hours per day.
+- Time limit is two hours per day.

 - No food or drink allowed.